iluxonchik/react-todo-list/README.md

 * Rename items in todo lists
 * All of the data is persisted in local storage, so your data survives page reloads

+You can use the provided `Dockerfile` to deploy this amazing application.
+For example, try [AWS Fargate](https://aws.amazon.com/fargate/), which is where I deployed it.

 ## Disclaimer

 This is my very first React application that I wrote after playing around with the